akk29/gitpy/README.rst

 1. What can you do ? : Improve code Readability, Maintainability, any implemetation that makes current project better, new ideas for the project.

-2. How you can do it ? : Fork the repository, Implement new features by creating a seprate branch & sending PR to develop branch , with writting proper unit tests.
+2. How you can do it ? : Fork the repository, Implement new features by creating a seprate branch & sending PR to master branch , with writting proper unit tests.

-Engineered with ❤️ by `akk29 <https://www.github.com/akk29>`_